Graduate Visa

 - have received a full degree award, not a certificate or diploma (exception: PGCE is eligible) and,

-- never have received a Graduate visa before.
+- never have received a Graduate Visa before.

-If a Postgraduate Taught (PGT) student’s final date of award is delayed beyond their visa expiry date due to deferring or failing assignments, their official date of award would happen after their student visa expires.
+If a Postgraduate Taught (PGT) student’s final date of award is delayed beyond their Student visa expiry date due to deferring or failing assignments, their official date of award would happen after their student visa expires.
 They would not be eligible for the Graduate Visa.

 Reassessments and the Graduate Visa